httpwg/http-extensions/draft-ietf-httpbis-priority.md

 A client that fetches a document that likely consists of multiple HTTP resources (e.g., HTML) SHOULD assign the default urgency level to the main resource.
-This convention provides the servers the capability of refining the urgency using knowledge specific to the web-site (see {{merging}}).
+This convention allows servers to refine the urgency using knowledge specific to the web-site (see {{merging}}).

 The lowest urgency level (7) is reserved for background tasks such as delivery